r74scp/scp/scp-wiki/tags/tags.md

 These tags are used to designate pages that prominently feature a Group of Interest.

+* **[https://scp-wiki.wikidot.com/system:page-tags/tag/abnormalities abnormalities]** -- Of of related to the Department of Abnormalities.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/accelerate-the-future accelerate-the-future]** -- Of or related to Accelerate the Future.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/alexylva alexylva]** -- Of or related to the Alexylva University group of interest.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/ambrose-restaurant ambrose-restaurant]** -- Of or related to the Ambrose Restaurant.